-A regular meeting of the Latin American psychological seminar organized by psychologists from Russia and Panama was held
+A regular meeting of the Latin American psychological seminar.
+‘Child psychology: up-to-date approach’

 On June 22, 2021, a meeting was held on problems of the psychology of modern childhood in the framework of cultural-historical psychology.
 The event was organized by the Specialized University of America UDELAS in Panama, the Agrarian University of Havana "Fructuoso Rodríguez Pérez" in Cuba, the Faculty of Psychology of the Lomonosov Moscow State University, the Psychological Institute of the Russian Academy of Education, as well as the Russian Psychological Society and the Panamanian Association of Psychologists.